exercism/c/README.md

 All test and example code should be written using the [Linux kernel coding style](https://www.kernel.org/doc/Documentation/CodingStyle) with 3 space indents and no tabs.

 If GNU `indent` is installed, this can be run on all files by executing `indent.sh`.
+On a Mac you can install the package `gnu-indent` using [Homebrew](http://brew.sh).

-To run it on a single file, you can execute:
+To manually run it on a single file, you can execute:

 ```shell
 indent -linux -i3 -nut $(file)